martinvonz/jj/README.md

 can simply continue and create the desired new DAG shape.

 Conflicts get simplified on rebase by removing pairs of matching states in the "add" and "remove" lists.
-For example, if B is based on A and then rebased to C, and then to D, it will be a regular 3-way merge between B, and D with C as base (no trace of A).
+For example, let's say commit B is based on A and is rebased to C, where it results in conflicts, which the user leaves unresolved.
+If the commit is then rebased to D, it will be a regular 3-way merge between B and D with A as base (no trace of C).
 This means that you can keep old commits rebased to head without resolving conflicts, and you still won't have messy recursive conflicts.

 The conflict handling also results in some Darcs-/Pijul-like properties.
 For example, if you rebase a commit and it results in conflicts, and you then back